-- Availability of the network, host services and ports; - IP packet transmissions and latency; - Bandwidth utilization and performance; and - Central processing unit (CPU) and hard disk utilization.
+- · Availability of the network, host services and ports

+- Bandwidth utilization and performance

+- Device resource utilization

-To further ensure the security of the system, a central anti-virus software is utilized on production systems and are configured to perform scans of monitored systems and updated registered clients on real-time basis.
+To further ensure the security of systems, a central anti-virus software is utilized on production systems and is configured to perform scans of monitored systems on real-time basis.
 The central anti-virus is also configured to perform weekly scans for any new files installed on monitored systems and all files received, downloaded, copied, or modified.